Fragtality/Fenix2GSX/README.md

 ### Fenix

-Disable **Auto-Door** and **Auto-Jetway** Simulation in the EFB!<br/>
-Disable **ALL GSX** Options in the EFB!
-Fenix2GSX currently only works as "standalone" Solution, so it is either Fenix native or Fenix2GSX, not both.<br/>
 Make sure your **Default State** is set to either Cold & Dark or Turn-Around with GPU or APU.
-GSX won't provide any Services when the Engines are running.
+GSX won't provide any Services when the Engines are running.<br/>
+Please note that some EFB Settings will automatically be adjusted by Fenix2GSX to ensure Compatibility!
+(Auto-Door, Auto-Jetway, GSX Options disabled)<br/>

 <br/>